Last updated: January 2026

 2. 16-25 Rail Card

-If you’re using National Rail services to travel between home and London, or even to get around London, a 16-25 Rail Card is for you.
+If you’re using National Rail services to travel between home and London, or even to get around town, a 16-25 Rail Card is for you.

-Owning a Rail Card allows you to get 1/3 off the prices of tickets and can result in a huge amount of money saved for regular travellers.
+Owning a Rail Card allows you to get 1/3 off the prices of tickets, which adds up to a massive saving if you’re a regular traveller.

 3. Travel Hours

-When travelling round London, the difference between peak and off-peak hours can vastly affect your journey.
-Travelling in the peak hours of 6:30-9:30am and 4:00-7:00pm will usually result in your journey taking much longer than usual.
+When travelling around London, the difference between peak and off-peak hours can make all the difference.
+Travelling in the peak hours of 6:30-9:30 AM and 4:00-7:00 PM will usually result in your journey taking much longer than usual.

 Not only is it less busy in off-peak hours, but services such as the London Underground have cheaper rates for those travelling on the tube in off-peak hours